✨ Introduction

 -

-Show it off: Once it’s dry, you can stand your tree up by taping it to cardboard, hang it on the wall, or line up a whole forest of them on a shelf.
+Show It Off: Once dry, tape it to cardboard so it stands up, hang it on the wall, or line up your mini forest on a shelf!

 💡 Fun Tip: